 MARD is established to help the dentist at the first sign of a problem, with the goal of assisting the dentist toward optimum health while maintaining the ability to continue professional practice or to return to practice.
 MARD seeks to involve recovering dentists in the activities and educational programs of the MDA.

 Reports of possible dentist impairment are evaluated and, if warranted, an intervention is conducted.
 The impaired dentist is referred for appropriate diagnosis and treatment.
-The recovering dentist is monitored and supported through a five-year Recovery Contract Agreement.
+The recovering dentist is monitored and just try! supported through a five-year Recovery Contract Agreement.
 The Mississippi Recovering Dentist Program serves as an active dentist advocate during this aftercare phase.
 The Dental Examining Board takes no formal action unless there issues on non-compliance or public safety.
 Throughout the process, public safety is paramount and relapse or non-compliance is immediately reported to the Dental Examining Board, hospitals and appropriate agencies.

 MARD accepts referrals from any source including dental peers, Dentist Well-being Committees, hospitals, regulatory agencies, office staff, family members, treatment centers and friends.
 MARD protects the confidentiality and anonymity of both program participants and referents to the fullest extent of the law.